Destinations

 Nellim

-Nellim is where Inari Sámi, Skolt Sámi, and Finnish traditions meet on the southeastern shore of Lake Inari.
+Nellim is where three cultures meet: Inari Sámi, Skolt Sámi, and Finnish traditions meet on the southeastern shore of Lake Inari.
 Nellim is known for its rich cultural heritage and clear Arctic skies, offering some of Lapland’s most impressive Northern Lights.

 Karigasniemi & Kaamanen

-Kaamanen has long been a gathering place for travellers, Sámi families and reindeer herders.
-Karigasniemi sits at the meeting point of three rivers — the Inari, Teno and Karas — forming a natural borderland between Finland and Norway.
+Kaamanen is a village by the wilderness.
+Kaamanen has long been a gathering place for travelers, Sámi families and reindeer herders.
+Karigasniemi is a village where great rivers cross: It sits at the meeting point of three rivers — the Inari, Teno and Karas — forming a natural borderland between Finland and Norway.

 Read more